Confused about nurse revalidation?

-Here are the recommended steps to take when writing a reflective account:
+Here are the recommendations for what to include when writing a reflective account:

-- How is this relevant to the Code? – The final part is to explain how you believe this relates to the Code – Prioritise people, Practice effectively, Preserve Safety and Promote professionalism and trust.
-It’s important to explain how.
+– How is this relevant to the Code? – The final part is to explain how you believe this relates to the Code.
+How do you prioritise people, practice effectively, preserve safety and promote professionalism and trust?

 Here are some examples of statements that could be used depending on the situation: